 If you’ve read Fix the Pumps you’ll know that competition between soda fountains was fierce and price was always a serious consideration.
-Soda sippers had a psychological barrier at 5 cent, so most operators did everything they could to keep their basic drinks at that price point.
+Soda sippers had a psychological barrier at 5 cents, so most operators did everything they could to keep their basic drinks at that price point.
 As economic times grew more difficult, removing the egg, and then switching the cream to milk, was probably quite common.
 However, it is doubtful that these operators would change the name of the drink, and signage, every time they modified a recipe.

 Logical answers are the least entertaining, but attrition can account for the egg cream version New Yorkers love today.
 Here’s the basic recipe for the Egg Cream: